What do banks do?

 QA Testing

 Analysing requirements, writing test cases, and creating test data are just a few things Quality Assurance (QA) Testing teams do to ensure products uphold the highest standards.
-From planning and strategy to analysis and reporting, this team watches their work come to life in a way that drives banking forward.
+From planning and strategy to analysis and reporting, this team’s work drives banking forward.

 minus sign